-Elton Pollock, a 1995 graduate of Presbyterian College, will begin his 13th season as head coach of the Blue Hose baseball program in 2016.
-Pollock follows Tim Corbin and Doug Kovash, respectively, as the third head coach to lead the program since its reinstatement in 1988.
+Elton Pollock, a 1995 graduate of Presbyterian College, completed his 14th season as head coach of the Blue Hose baseball program in the spring of 2018.
+Pollock follows Tim Corbin and Doug Kovash as the third head coach to lead the program since its reinstatement in 1988.

-Last season, Pollock led the Blue Hose to its second straight 27-win season, tying the program's Division I era single-season record for wins.
-PC made the biggest gains in conference play in 2016, winning a school record 12 Big South games, a six-game improvement from 2015.
-The team went on to make its first appearance in the Big South Championship in just its fourth year of being eligible for the event.
+In 2016, Pollock led the Blue Hose to its second straight 27-win season, tying the program's Division I era single-season record for wins.
+PC made the biggest gains in conference play in 2016, winning a school record (at the time) 12 Big South games, a six-game improvement from 2015.
+The team went on to make its first appearance in the Big South Tournament in just its fourth year of being eligible for the event.
 The team set a number of records in 2016, both at the plate and on the mound, with PC setting single-season records for runs scored (321), RBIs (286), doubles (114) and stolen bases (67), in addition to opponent batting average (.263) and strikeouts per nine innings (7.06).

 Under Pollock's guidance, outfielder Weston Jackson racked up a number of different honors in 2016, including a third team All-America honor by Collegiate Baseball.
 Jackson was also tabbed as a second team All-Region player and second team All-Big South outfielder.
 He went on to set the program's D1 single-season record for doubles (27) and intentional walks (11), while tying the single-season record for runs (47) and ranking in the top five in a number of other categories.